 Daily Fantasy in Alabama

-Daily Fantasy Sports are highly popular in the US and many states have moved towards their legalization.
-Alabama, however, is not one of them.
+Daily Fantasy Sports in Alabama is considered as an illegal activity, despite the huge popularity of this type of betting in the US.
 In 2016 Alabama Attorney General Luther Strange stated that paid daily fantasy contests were illegal within the state borders and that both DraftKings and FanDuel have been instructed to cease offering paid contests in Alabama.
 Consequently, a bill that would legalize Daily Fantasy contests was introduced in the state.
 The bill was not approved, and Daily Fantasy Sports remains illegal in Alabama.

 Online Casinos in Alabama

-As we mentioned above most forms of gambling are illegal in Alabama and the online casinos are not an exception.
+As we mentioned above most forms of gambling – including online casino in Alabama – are illegal.
 The religious sentiments and conservative views within the state have restrained it from legalizing casinos and online casinos.
 Nevertheless, due to the fact that online gambling is not directly mentioned in the Alabama laws, certain offshore operators are accepting players from the state.
 However, online casinos are considered illegal in Alabama and gambling in any offshore operators is inadvisable.
-Meanwhile, no bills favoring the online casinos’ legalization have been introduced and there are no legal changes expected in the near future.
+Meanwhile, no bills favoring the legalization of this activity have been introduced and there are no legal changes expected in the near future.
 So, if you feel impatient to dive into a well-regulated gaming industry, we are happy toannounce that there are many a thriving and legal casino in Delaware.

 Online Poker in Alabama